-Rail strike: When will it start and which train lines will be affected?
+Rail strike: When will it start and which trains will run?

-In the event of a strike by Network Rail signallers, only about 20% of lines would be open for trains – many of which might not run anyway
+In the forthcoming strikes by Network Rail signallers, barely one-fifth of trains are expected to run

-Members of the RMT rail union have voted 8:1 in favour of strike action over jobs, pay and conditions.
-The union says officials are discussing “a timetable for strike action from mid-June”.
-So what might happen?
-What could the effect be?
+After members of the RMT rail union voted 8:1 in favour of strike action over jobs, pay and conditions, their union has called nationwide rail strikes for three dates in late June.

+Union members at Network Rail and 13 train operators will stage 24-hour walkouts on 21, 23 and 25 June.

+What will the effect be?
 And are other disputes on the horizon?

 These are the key questions and answers.